Jeremiah Chapter 4

 “Not to fan”: The Syrian farmers make great use of the wind for separating the chaff from the grain: but when the Samum blows, labor becomes impossible.
 It is not for use, but for destruction.

 The Jews are like a hot wind that brings no blessing.
-This wind is not the wind of the Holy Spirit.
-This wind does not cleanse or bless.
+This “wind” is not the wind of the Holy Spirit.
+It does not cleanse or bless.
 The wind of the Spirit comes from an unknown place and brings blessings.
-In verse 11, the wind comes from the mountain where the false gods were worshipped.
+In verse 11, the “wind” comes from the mountain where false gods were worshipped.

 Jeremiah 4:12 “[Even] a full wind from those [places] shall come unto me: now also will I give sentence against them.”

 “From those places”: rather, “a wind fuller (that is, more impetuous), than those winds” which fan the corn (see Jer.
 4:11).

 “Unto me”: “for Me,” as My instrument for executing My purpose.

 This is an ill wind that brings no good.
 God is the One who brings judgement against them.

 Jeremiah 4:13 “Behold, he shall come up as clouds, and his chariots [shall be] as a whirlwind: his horses are swifter than eagles.
 Woe unto us! for we are spoiled.”